0xAhmadYousuf/Django-Movie-API/README.md

 - **Reason**: JSON files are used as a simple and lightweight solution for storing user, movie, and rating data.
 They provide easy readability and flexibility, making them suitable for this project's requirements.

 ### Project Repository
-- You can find the project repository at [Django-Movie-API](https://github.com/0xAhmadYousuf/Django-Movie-API).
-It's a Django-based implementation of a Movie API with similar functionalities.
+- You can find the project repository at [Flask-Movie-API](https://github.com/0xAhmadYousuf/Flask-Movie-API).
+It's a Flask-based implementation of a Movie API with similar functionalities.

 ### Setup Instructions
 1. Ensure you have Python installed on your system.
-2. Clone or download the project repository from [GitHub](https://github.com/0xAhmadYousuf/Django-Movie-API).
+2. Clone or download the project repository from [GitHub](https://github.com/0xAhmadYousuf/Flask-Movie-API).
 3. Install required dependencies by running `pip install -r requirements.txt`.
-4. Run the Django development server using `python manage.py runserver`.
+4. Run the Flask development server using `python manage.py runserver`.
 5. The API will be accessible at `http://localhost:5000`.

 ### Assumptions